SamLookingGlass/DataCentric-Development/README.md

 | User accidentally deletes album.| Deletion confirmation form to double check if user wants to continue with delete.|

 #### (ii) Project Scope
-The project skeleton and wireframes can be found [here](https://drive.google.com/open?id=1z7Cf3UGuxz3GL1wLHVTblkmvMhVvZSTd)
+The project skeleton and structure (wireframes) can be found [here.](https://drive.google.com/open?id=1z7Cf3UGuxz3GL1wLHVTblkmvMhVvZSTd)

 #### (iii) Design
 The bootstrap framework was used in for the front-end development of the website as it allows for mobile responsive design and easy grid layout.